MilanKacar/milankacar.github.io/_posts/2024-9-27-zdatalemur_part1.md

 ORDER BY page_id;
 ```

-**Explanation**:
-We use a `LEFT JOIN` to join the `pages` table with `page_likes`.
-Pages with no likes will have `NULL` values for `page_likes.page_id`, so we filter those out with the `WHERE` clause.
-The result is a list of page IDs with no likes! 🚫

 ---

 ### Wrapping Up 🎉

-These SQL challenges test essential skills for data science interviews.
-Whether it's analyzing tweet patterns, matching candidates to job requirements, or identifying unpopular Facebook pages, understanding how to approach and solve these problems can give you an edge.
-Good luck on your data science journey! 🌟
+These DataLemur SQL challenges are a great way to test your skills and prepare for data science interviews.
+Whether it’s creating histograms of user activity, identifying top candidates, or filtering data with joins, these exercises cover key SQL concepts.
+Stay tuned for more data science insights! 💪